Aqueous foams in microgravity, measuring bubble sizes: Experimental

 \subsection{Experiments on the ISS}

 The experimental setup in the ISS module is illustrated schematically in Figure \ref{fig:exmp}(a).
 More details can be found in reference~\cite{Born}.

 The module contains a carousel holding the foam sample cells, which were filled with different volumes of the solution in order to set the liquid fractions.
 The cells are made of COC (Cyclic Olefin Copolymer), a transparent plastic material which is impermeable to water.
-The lower part of each cell contains a piston which can be moved using magnetic forces to produce the foam; the upper part where the optical measurements are performed is of cuboid shape (dimensions $\simeq$ 1 cm, Figure~\ref{fig:exmp}b).
+The lower part of each cell contains a piston which can be \st{moved} \Sylvie{translated up and and down} using magnetic forces to produce the foam. \Sylvie{The upper part of each cell, of cuboid shape (dimensions $\simeq$ 1 cm, Figure~\ref{fig:exmp}b) is the observation chamber, where microscopy and optical measurements are performed.
+Bubbles are formed as the liquid and the gas are forced by the piston motion to mix through the thin gap between the lateral sides of the piston and the walls of the chamber.} The piston is actuated periodically \Sylvie{for a few minutes} by a magnetic field, producing foam with average bubble radius of about 50 $\mu$m.
 When the study of a sample cell is terminated, the carousel rotates to move a new cell in front of the laser and the various cameras.
-The cell piston is actuated periodically by a magnetic field, producing foam with average bubble radius of about 50 $\mu$m.
-The piston is stopped after a few minutes and the overview camera begins recording images of the foam at the top window of the cell.
+After the piston is stopped, the overview camera begins recording images of the foam at the top window of the cell.
 A laser illuminates the foam at the center of the upper part of the cell through the lateral window (Figure~\ref{fig:exmp}b).
 Then light is multiply scattered by the gas-liquid interfaces.
 Various measurements of the diffuse transmitted or backscattered light can be performed with the instrument~\cite{Born}.
 Here we focus on the Diffuse Transmission Spectroscopy (DTS) probe schematically described in Figure~\ref{fig:exmp}c).